SmartMeshFoundation/distributed-notary/README.md

 # Distributed-Notary

-This is distributed-notary module,it can be used for the cross-chain between Ethereum, BSC, Heco, Spectrum.
+This is distributed-notary module,it can be used for the ERC-20 and NFT cross-chain between Ethereum, BSC, Heco, Spectrum.

 # Example